play-curious/RedMetrics2/README.md

 5. To run the test suite on the backend, run the container, connect to it, and run `npm test`

+6. To run the backend in watch mode, first stop the existing backend container.
+Then use the command `docker-compose run --service-ports backend npm run watch`.

 ## Developing the database

 Migrations are created in TypeScript in the `backend/migrations_src` directory and compiled to the standard `backend/migrations` directory in JS, before being run.